Create a Custom Pagination Component in Laravel Inertia and Tailwind 4

 </template>

-With this component in Vue, we can render either Vue or HTML components directly from the component definition:
+With this component in Vue, we can render either a Vue component or HTML directly from its definition:

-And with this, we have the same result as before, but the syntax is cleaner.
+And with this, we have the same result as before, but the syntax is cleaner; as you can see, we can add Tailwind 4 at any time.

-Now, in order to be able to reuse the component globally, we create a new component that receives the paginated list as a parameter using a prop:
+Now, to be able to reuse the component globally, we create a new component that receives the paginated list as a parameter via a prop and styled with Tailwind 4:

 resources/js/Shared/Pagination.vue